 It was awesome!
 It was SO much fun.

-The race is not even a bit like a race — it’s a fun run for females, with everyone and their auntie (and dogs) all running, jogging or walking along, dressed in lots of pink and raising money for Cancer Relief.
+The “race” is not even a bit competitive — it’s a fun run for females (2019 update: males now included too), with everyone and their auntie (and dogs) all running, jogging or walking along, dressed in lots of pink and raising money for Cancer Relief.
 People were pottering along in the sunshine, with lots of hand-holding and hugging, and lots of pictures of cancer patients stuck to t-shirts.
 It was really touching to see very young children running for their grandparents, parents, and other family and friends.
 Some were running for people who had died, others for survivors, and some people just running for everyone.